maxsupermanhd/FactoCord-3.0/INSTALL.md

 # This file contains install instructions for Debian based systems
-In instruction used headless factorio copy (from website) in `/home/factorio`.
+Headless factorio server is used in this instruction (from factorio.com) in `/home/factorio`.

 Tested on Ubuntu 18.04.4 LTS, Ubuntu 18.04.4 LTS (Server)